-Vinyl Scroll allows you to load a new track without touching the computer, by lifting the needle and placing it in the special section of side A of the control record.
+Vinyl Scroll allows you to load a new track without touching the computer, simply by lifting the needle and placing it in the special section of side A of the control record.
 This setting allows you to adjust the sensitivity of Vinyl Scroll, so that you can control the amount of record movement required to move between tracks.

-Drop To Absolute Position (REL Mode)
+Drop to Absolute Position

-This detects a deliberate repositioning of the needle, and moves the playhead to the needle's absolute position, as if it were in ABS mode.
+This detects a deliberate repositioning of the needle, and moves the playhead to the absolute position of the needle, as in ABS mode.
 Accidental skipping of the needle does not reposition the playhead.
-(REL mode only)

-Drop To Cue Points (REL Mode)
+Drop to Cue Points

-This option triggers the corresponding cue point when the needle is repositioned into one of the first five one-minute sections on the control vinyl.
-For instance: needle dropping into the second minute on the left turntable will send playback for Deck 1 to cuepoint 2, if that cuepoint is set.
-(REL mode only)
+This option triggers the corresponding cue point when the needle is repositioned into one of the first 5 one-minute sections on the control vinyl.
+For instance: needle dropping into the second minute on the left turntable, will send playback for Deck 1 to cuepoint 2, if that cuepoint is set.